motionproto/pf2e-reignmaker/docs/archived/events-incidents-audit-2025-10-13.md

 This happens because:
 - Instance is created IMMEDIATELY when event triggers
-- Before player even makes a choice, it's already in activeCheckInstances
+- Before player even makes a choice, it's already in pendingOutcomes
-- Current event should NOT be in activeCheckInstances at all!
+- Current event should NOT be in pendingOutcomes at all!

 ### Expected Behavior

 **Current Event** (just triggered):
-- Display via: `turnState.eventsPhase.eventId` (NOT in activeCheckInstances)
+- Display via: `turnState.eventsPhase.eventId` (NOT in pendingOutcomes)
 - UI shows in main event card area
 - Player makes choice